scepman/scepman-docs/docs/other/security-faq.md

 Since SCEPman founds on Azure components, you may use Microsoft Defender for Cloud tools like for MD for App Service, MD for Storage, or MD for Key Vault.

+#### Certificate Validity

+As a cloud PKI, SCEPman is responsible for the issuance and revocation of digital certificates.
+These certificates in conjunction with their private keys authenticate devices or users and grant access to other resources.
+Hence, the security of certificate issuance and revocation processes is a very important design goal.
+A high level of security requires a high level of user convenience, too, because complicated and intransparent processes have a larger attack surface and higher potential for human error.
+Although SCEPman offers many configuration options if needed, we strived to use reasonable and secure defaults wherever possible.

+Thus, if a private key is compromised, SCEPman can revoke the corresponding certificate in real-time.
+For certificates enrolled via Intune and Jamf, SCEPman does this automatically as soon as common countermeasures not specific to SCEPman are taken against the attack.
+You just have to [delete the corresponding Intune](../architecture/device-directories.md) or Jamf object.

+Depending on your device retirement processes, you can additionally configure to [revoke certificates when a wipe is triggered](../scepman-configuration/optional/application-settings/intune-validation.md#appconfigintunevalidationrevokecertificatesonwipe), when [Intune requests revocation](../scepman-configuration/optional/application-settings/intune-validation.md#appconfigintunevalidationdevicedirectory), depending on [device compliance](../scepman-configuration/optional/application-settings/intune-validation.md#appconfigintunevalidationcompliancecheck) or [user risk level](../scepman-configuration/optional/application-settings/intune-validation.md#appconfigintunevalidationuserriskcheck) or you can manually revoke single certificates via the Certificate Master component.

+[Manually created certificates](../certificate-deployment/certificate-master) always require a manual revocation.

 ### 14. What technologies, stacks, platforms were used to design SCEPman?

  - `C#`